mdsabo/fred-rs/README.md

 #### Request Parameters
 All endpoints use the builder approach to construct the API URL.
-Each builder method corresponds to a paramter that can be added to the API request.
+Each builder method corresponds to a parameter that can be added to the API request.

 In the example above, three parameters are added to the request, observation_start, units and frequency.
 The [FRED API Documentation](https://research.stlouisfed.org/docs/api/fred/#General_Documentation)